quantum-mob/Q3/README.md

 # Q3 Application

 Since v1.5.1, Q3 supports *automatic installation* directly from this repository.
-Take a look at the [Installation Guide](./INSTALL.md) -- `INSTALL.md` -- for the instructions.
+Take a look at the [Installation Guide](./INSTALL.md)---`INSTALL.md`---for the instructions.

 ---